-Ongoing Challenges
+Other Ongoing Challenges

-- As the fund increasingly operates as a warehouse of currency risk by selling exposure to the market that it onboards when hedging its investors, TCX also becomes more dependent on the appetite for frontier currency risk.
-We have seen that periods of risk adversity towards frontier markets result in a (temporary) inability for the fund to offset its risk.
-In these circumstances the capital growth buffer is the only source allowing TCX to book new business. - In 2018, the continued growth in the Fund's risk weighted assets was reflected in an expected decrease in the capital ratio.
-This development confirms the need to retain existing capital and attract fresh capital to sustain the Fund's growth, in a context where capital raising transactions have very long-lead times. - The choice for local currency funding to match assets earning local currency is often based on short-term financial considerations by local managers ("how much will it cost me now?") rather than forward-looking risk management ("how much could I lose later?").
-As a result, many clients continue to perceive as attractive the low interest rates prevailing in hard currencies. - In many economic sectors, TCX faces long-standing structural impediments to realizing its development impact.
-An example being the energy sector where many of the underlying commercial contracts are denominated in US dollars and the risk is off loaded to the end clients.
-Penetrating these sectors requires patient work to explain the lenders, borrowers, regulators, and governments involved that local currency arrangements may be better suited. - As a market risk vehicle, TCX is not in position to absorb a significant amount of the credit and country risks that inevitably arise when investing in emerging and frontier markets.
+• As the Fund increasingly operates as a warehouse of local currency risks (by on-selling to the market the exposures that it onboards when hedging the loan books of its investors), TCX becomes more dependent on the market's appetite for frontier currency risk.
+In the past, we have seen that periods of risk adversity towards frontier markets can result in a (temporary) inability of the Fund to offset its risks.
+In these circumstances, the capital usage intensifies and the growth buffer becomes the only source allowing TCX to book new business.
+This reinforces the need to retain capital instead of paying dividends, and to attract fresh capital to sustain the Fund's growth, in a context where the demand for TCX's product grows daily and capital raising transactions have long lead-times.

+- The choice for local currency funding to match assets earning local currency is often based on short-term financial considerations by local managers ("how much will it cost me now?") rather than forward-looking risk management ("how much could I lose later?").
+As a result, many clients continue to perceive as attractive the low interest rates prevailing in hard currencies and to borrow in these currencies instead of local currencies. - In many economic sectors, TCX faces long-standing structural impediments to realizing its development impact.
+An example is the energy sector where many of underlying commercial contracts are denominated in US dollars and the risk is off-loaded to the end clients.
+Penetrating these sectors requires patient work to explain to the lenders, borrowers, regulators, and governments involved that local currency arrangements may be better suited. - As a market risk vehicle, TCX is not in position to absorb a significant amount of the credit and country risks that inevitably arise when investing in emerging and frontier markets.
 The Fund is dependent, therefore, on the ability and willingness of strong parties to face these risks, either as counterparties to TCX or as guarantors of its exposures. - TCX's Primary Investments portfolio occasionally achieves peaks in individual and regional currency concentrations due to high demand and growing transactions sizes, particularly in the infrastructure sectors.
 Notwithstanding the Fund Manager's efforts to place some exposures with market participants, the opportunities to offset these positions remain limited, due to TCX's mandate to be "additional" to the market.
 Under these circumstances, rationing the available capacity could be required.

-We believe that TCX has in place the strategies, capabilities and processes necessary to overcome these challenges, and we look forward to sustaining into the next decade the momentum and achievements of the past few years.
+We believe that TCX has in place the strategies, capabilities and processes necessary to overcome these challenges and the COVID-19 crisis, and we look forward to building on the momentum and achievements of the past few years.

-Amsterdam, 4 April 2019
+Amsterdam, 15 April 2020